Public health seeks steady funding, not feast or famine

 In Missouri, some county commissioners who were frustrated at public health restrictions withheld money from the departments.

-In Knox County, Tennessee, Mayor Glenn Jacobs narrated a video posted in the fall that showed a photo of health officials after referencing “sinister forces.”
-Later, someone spray-painted “DEATH” on the department office building.
-The Board of Health was stripped of its powers in March and was given an advisory role.
-A spokesperson for the mayor’s office declined to comment on the video.
+In Knox County, Tennessee, the Board of Health was stripped of its powers in March and was given an advisory role.

-“This is going to change the position of public health and what we can and cannot do across the country,” said Dr. Martha Buchanan, the head of the health department.
-“I know it’s going to change it here.”
+“This is going to change the position of public health and what we can and cannot do across the country,” said Dr. Martha Buchanan, the head of the county’s health department.

 A KHN and AP investigation in December found at least 24 states were crafting legislation that would limit or remove public health powers.